usdigitalresponse/neighbor-express/README.md

 ## Deploy a fork

+In just a few minutes you can deploy a Neighbor Express site for your city.

-We recommend deploying this site through Zeit.
-It’s just a static site with a small dynamic component to load CMS data and submit form data, so you could also deploy it on other providers that allow for maintaining a secret API key.
+This site is a static site with a small dynamic component to load CMS data, so you can deploy it on any static hosting provider that allows for maintaining a secret API key.
+We recommend hosting on [Zeit](https://zeit.co/).
+The rest of these instructions assume a Zeit deployment.

-To deploy through Zeit:
+#### Prerequisites

+Create accounts on [Airtable](https://airtable.com), [Zeit](https://zeit.co/), and [Github](https://github.com).

+#### Create an Airtable backend

 Open the [Neighbor Express Airtable Template](https://airtable.com/shrUWmppqhdNK9Ij9), and click “Copy Base” in the top right.

-This will prompt you to create an Airtable account if you don’t already have one.
+This Airtable will serve as your CMS for the site content, and store your form submissions.

+#### Deploy a Zeit fork

 Click the button below to start a Zeit import.
 It will fork the Neighbor Express Github repo for you and deploy the fork to Zeit.